MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 To install:

-Download the OneLake.msix file in [OneLakeFileExplorer](https://microsofteur.sharepoint.com/:f:/r/teams/TridentPrivatePreview/Shared%20Documents/Documentation/Private%20Preview%20Documentation/OneLake/OneLakeFileExplorer?csf=1&web=1&e=YZymhf).
+1. Download the OneLake.msix file in [OneLakeFileExplorer](https://microsofteur.sharepoint.com/:f:/r/teams/TridentPrivatePreview/Shared%20Documents/Documentation/Private%20Preview%20Documentation/OneLake/OneLakeFileExplorer?csf=1&web=1&e=YZymhf).

-Double click the file to start installing.
+1. Double click the file to start installing.

+   > [!Note]
-If you have a previous version already installed, exit the app before installing.
+   > If you have a previous version already installed, exit the app before installing.
 You can exit the app by right clicking the OneLake icon in the Windows System Tray and selecting **Exit**.

 Installation is complete and you can now see your OneLake data in Windows File Explorer.

 ## Known issues

-If there are **large number of files** in OneLake, the initial sync will take a long time to complete.
+- If there are **large number of files** in OneLake, the initial sync will take a long time to complete.
 You will see a Sync Pending Icon () while it is syncing.

-image2.png

    > [!NOTE]
    > You will also see a Sync Pending icon if there was an error during the sync (red cross icon) or if the sync failed due to access checks for any level in the workspace.

-**Workspace names with special characters** (anything other than letters, numbers, and underscores) will fail to sync.
+- **Workspace names with special characters** (anything other than letters, numbers, and underscores) will fail to sync.

-**Files or folders containing Windows reserved characters** ([learn more](/windows/win32/fileio/naming-a-file)) will fail to sync.
+- **Files or folders containing Windows reserved characters** ([learn more](/windows/win32/fileio/naming-a-file)) will fail to sync.

-**Updating Office files** (excel, ppt, etc.) is not currently supported.
+- **Updating Office files** (excel, ppt, etc.) is not currently supported.

-When you select “**Sync from** **OneLake” on a folder, it does not automatically pull data for files that were already downloaded** to your local computer (shown with a green tick icon).
+- When you select “**Sync from** **OneLake” on a folder, it does not automatically pull data for files that were already downloaded** to your local computer (shown with a green tick icon).
 To refresh that file with the latest changes from the service, right click on that file and select **Sync from** **OneLake**.

-**Windows File Explorer is case insensitive** while OneLake is case sensitive.
+- **Windows File Explorer is case insensitive** while OneLake is case sensitive.
 This means you can create files with the same name but different cases in the OneLake service using other tools, but Windows File Explorer will only show one of the files (the oldest one).

 ## Scenarios